celiedel/ECG_Heartbeat_Categorization/README.md

 # ECG Heartbeat Categorization
 This project examines tree models, neural networks and a sequence model combining convolutional and LSTM layers for classifying ECG heartbeat signals using the MIT-BIH arrhythmia dataset avbvailable on Kaggle.
-The project is stuctured in four notebooks and an architectural decision document for easier collabration and reuse.
+The project is stuctured in four notebooks and an architectural decision document for easier collaboration and reuse.
 #### * EDA - Initial Data Exploration
 #### * ETL - Extract, Transform, Load
 #### * Feature Engineering